-In Italy there are three levels of designation of origin: Denominazione di Origine Controllata e Garantita (D.O.C.G.) (controlled and guaranteed designation of origin); Denominazione di Origine Controllata (D.O.C.) (controlled designation of origin); Indicazione Geografica Tipica (I.G.T.) (typical geographical indication).
+In Italy there are two levels of designation of origin: Denominazione di Origine Controllata e Garantita (D.O.C.G.) (controlled and guaranteed designation of origin) and Denominazione di Origine Controllata (D.O.C.) (controlled designation of origin).

+The Indicazione Geografica Tipica (I.G.T.) (typical geographical indication) has the same territorial requirements as the designations of origin, but there is no need for organoleptic certification, while there is a physical-chemical certification carried out on a sample basis by the competent Inspection bodies.

 The requirements envisaged by the designation in terms of vinification methods, production areas, maximum yields of the grapes and their physical, chemical and organoleptic properties are listed in the so-called "product specifications" approved by the Italian Ministry for agricultural, food and forest policies.

 The data relating to all of the vine-growing areas are logged into the "Schedario viticolo" (vine-growing Index) managed by the Autonomous Province of Trento (PAT).
-Based on the surface areas registered, the individual producers can claim their grapes as being D.O.C., I.G.T. or table wine but only if their vineyards grow within the boundaries of the areas defined by the individual specifications.
-The estates that can claim these designations must record the quantities they harvest, by no later than the 15th of January of each year, in a form called "Dichiarazione unica di vendemmia" (Single statement of harvest).
-For each vineyard, the producer states the quantity of grapes claimed, in compliance with the quantities envisaged by the specifications for that area.
+Based on the surface areas registered, the individual producers can claim their grapes as being D.O.C., I.G.T., varietal wine or table wine but only if their vineyards grow within the boundaries of the areas defined by the individual specifications.

+The estates that can claim these designations must record the quantities they harvest, by no later than the 15th of December of each year, in a form called "Dichiarazione unica di vendemmia" (Single statement of harvest).

+For each type of wine, the producer states the quantity of grapes claimed, in compliance with the quantities envisaged by the specifications for that area.
 The wine-makers are obliged to communicate every transfer/transformation of the wine to the control bodies nominated for the purpose (including, among others, the Chamber of Commerce of Trento) and it is to these bodies that they will have to apply for the certification of the wine as a D.O.C. wine.

 This certification is granted once the chemical and physical testing by an authorised laboratory, and the organoleptic testing by a tasting committee specifically appointed with the control authorities, have established that the wine is suitable for bearing the designation of origin logo.

-Then the estates, subject to application, can bottle the certified wine ("bottled production").
+Then the estates, communicate the bottling data to the competent control body ("Bottled production").

 In the case of Metodo Classico spumante, it should be noted that the "bottled production" stage corresponds to the final phase of the production process (disgorgement) and should not be confused with the "tirage en bouteille" stage that instead is one of the spumante's initial phases, i.e. bottling on the lees.